 Specific Challenge

-Chronic diseases represent a significant burden on individuals and healthcare systems in European Union and beyond.
+Chronic diseases including cancer represent a significant burden on individuals and healthcare systems in European Union and beyond.
 Innovative, effective therapeutic approaches are required to provide the best quality of care when prevention fails.
 While a considerable amount of knowledge has been generated by biomedical research in recent years, the development of new therapies is stagnating, in part due to a lack of clinical validation.

 Scope

-Proposals should focus on clinical trial(s) supporting proof of concept in humans to assess the clinical safety and efficacy of novel therapies (pharmacological as well as non-pharmacological) and/or the optimisation of available therapies (e.g. repurposing) for chronic diseases.
-Preclinical research should be completed.
+Proposals should focus on clinical trial(s) supporting proof of concept in humans to assess the clinical safety and efficacy of novel therapies (pharmacological as well as non-pharmacological) and/or the optimisation of available therapies (e.g. repurposing) for chronic diseases also with the help of pharmacogenomics Preclinical research should be completed.
 Proposals should provide a sound feasibility assessment, justified by available published and/or convincing preliminary results.
 Gender must be considered whenever relevant.
 Rare diseases, regenerative medicine, smart implants, bioartifical organs and replacement technologies are not within the scope of this topic.

+With the use of genomics to identify reasons for non-responding to any therapy (pharmacological/non-pharmacological) and build up the genomics-network data that can be used for further research

 Expected Impact